 If you own somewhere like a sports centre or golf club the signage screens can be used to show information about upcoming events while at the same time allowing local businesses to advertise on them, thus turning them into revenue generators.

 Content for the screens can be added, updated or removed almost instantly.
 You don’t need to print anything out or find some free wall space to put the latest poster or flyer up.

 Digital signage screens are bright, colourful and attention grabbing.
 As they’re easy to update there’s no excuse to leave up old out of date messages or posters.

 Indoor signage screens

-Indoor screens are a much easier proposition in comparison to outdoor screens and in most cases you can just use a large screen LCD TV.
+Indoor screens are a much easier proposition in comparison to outdoor screens and in most cases you can just use an LCD TV.

-Be aware that the domestic TV sets aren’t as bright as dedicated signage screens so won’t be any use if you put them in a sunny window or where the sun might shine on them.
-For those situations you will need a special high brightness screen.
+Be aware that the domestic TV sets aren’t bright enough to use in sunny window locations.
+For those situations you will need to use a special high brightness screen.

-Domestic TVs are not normally designed to be left on 24 hours a day and their internal ventilation may be compromised if you operate them in portrait mode as they are not normally designed to operate that way.
+Domestic TVs are not generally designed to be left on 24 hours a day and their internal ventilation may be compromised if you operate them in portrait orientation.

-If you’re putting up screens somewhere that’s difficult to get to you would be better off installing a commercial panel that’s designed for 24/7 use.
-One person up a ladder isn’t going to be able to take down a 75″ screen without falling off a ladder or dropping it, so you want something that’s reliable in such locations.
+If you’re putting up screens somewhere that’s difficult to get to you might be better off installing a commercial panel that’s designed for 24/7 use.

 Outdoor signage screens